All Episodes

 But Gaza itself, the Gaza Strip, there's lots of room.

-The Israelis have said get out of Gaza City.
+The Israelis have said, get out of Gaza City.

 Go to Rafah.

-Go to uh uh Kanyus, go to other places.
+Go to other places.

-And you know what Hamas is?
+And you know what, Hamas is saying that.

-With no water, no food, no electricity.
+With no water, no fire.

 You know what Hamas is saying?

-Hamas is saying don't go.
+Hamas is saying, don't go.

 I want to hear Hamas itself.